rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     !!!
 Warning

         The systemctl isolate command can be dangerous if used wrongly.
-This is because it will immediately stop processes that are not enabled in the new target, possibly including the graphical environment or terminal you are currently using!
+This is because it will immediately stop processes not enabled in the new target, possibly including the graphical environment or terminal you currently use!

 4. Check again if `graphical.target` is now in use and is active.